capstanlqc/ttt_docs/docs/tools/omegat/win64-jre-signed-build.md

 	```
 	$ mkdir -p /path/to/omegat-installer
 	```
 ### Setting up Java and Gradle

-> There are other ways to do this, what follows is what I use and my recommended approach.
+> There are other ways to do this, what follows is just our recommended approach.

 1. Install sdkman (as explained [here](https://sdkman.io/install)):
 	```